catseye/The-Dossier/article/Commodore 64 Games of Note.md

 *   entry @ [atarimania](http://www.atarimania.com/game-atari-400-800-xl-xe-whistler-s-brother_5760.html)
 *   entry @ [lemon64](http://www.lemon64.com/?game_id=2846)
+*   tweet: yes, but I cannot find it

 Notable for gameplay mechanic: the player controls one character directly with a joystick, but also a second character indirectly, by influencing